Real estate diagnosis: risk assessment for lead exposure (Crep)

 For the Diagnoser

-If the diagnoser makes a mistake by not complying with the regulations to carry out the diagnosis (for example, incorrect diagnosis), the purchaser can make a complaint to the court to request damages.
+If the diagnoser makes a mistake by not complying with the regulations to carry out the diagnosis (for example, incorrect diagnosis), the buyer or the tenant can make a complaint to the court of law of the place where the property is situated to request damages.

 For the notary